WWLLN

 Examples

-Monthly stroke density for the full period of record, illustrating both seasonal and interannual variability.
+Monthly stroke density for 2013-present, illustrating both seasonal and interannual variability.

 Stroke density over the Arctic, outside the field of view of geostationary lightning sensors: yearly animation and climatological-mean plot for May-September.